resubPredict

 array, logical or numeric vector, or cell array of character vectors.

-has the same data type as the training response data
+label has the same data type as the training response data

-contains m
+If subtrees contains m >

-is returned as a matrix
+1 entries, then label is returned as a matrix

-columns, each of which represents the predictions of the
+with m columns, each of which represents the predictions of the

 corresponding subtree.
-Otherwise, label
+Otherwise, label is returned as a

 vector.

-Posterior probabilities for the classes predicted by tree
+Posterior probabilities for the classes predicted by tree,

 returned as a numeric matrix or numeric array.